TGO CaSSIS Calibrated Data

 where:

 YYYY = year, MM = month, DD = day, hh = hour, mm = minute, ss = second.
-The two times are the beginning and end time in UTC of the full image sequence respectively (see below for details).
+The two times are the beginning and end time in UTC of the full image sequence respectively.
+So for the stitched calibrated science data, the first time is the beginning time in the filename of the first framelet used in the stitched product.
+The second time is the end time in the filename of the last framelet used in the stitched product.

 CCC = orbit number